GraceWXT/wiki-map/README.md

 2. Reboot the database (`npm run db:reset`)
 3. Run the development web server (`npm start`)
 4. Navigate to `localhost:8080/maps`
-5. Using DevTools, create a cookie `user_id` with a value of 1, 2, or 3--this will enable you to navigate the site as a logged-in user (in the current development state)[^2]
+5. Using DevTools, create a cookie `user_id` with a value of 1, 2, or 3--this will enable you to navigate the site as a logged-in user (in the current development state)[^devtools]

 ## Functionality
 - A user can create a map, and then save pins to that map